Here’s why getting the vaccine is the safe and smart thing to do.

 3. It can help us end the pandemic

-“While masking, handwashing and physical distancing are proven to help reduce exposure to and the spread of COVID-19, they aren’t enough to end the pandemic,” explains Dr. Mehta.
+“While masking, handwashing and physical distancing are proven to help reduce exposure to and the spread of COVID-19, they aren’t enough on their own to end the pandemic,” explains Dr. Mehta.
 “Vaccines will help us build up immunity to COVID-19, so our bodies can fight off the virus if we’re exposed.”

 And per CDC guidelines, those who are fully vaccinated, meaning it’s been at least 2 weeks since the last required dose, can even return to some pre-pandemic activities.

 “We’re still learning how the current vaccines will affect the spread of COVID-19,” says Dr. Mehta.
-“Until we know more, everyone — vaccinated or not — should continue masking, handwashing and physical distancing in public places and following their local guidelines on masking.”
+“Until we know more, everyone — vaccinated or not — should continue handwashing, physical distancing in public places and following their local guidelines on masking.”

 Get reliable information on COVID-19 vaccines